Deanston: Notable people

-Oddly as a small village, Deanston links to two Lord Provosts of Glasgow: Sir John Muir and Sir David Richmond.
+Deanston has links to two Lord Provosts of Glasgow: Sir John Muir and Sir David Richmond.

 Deanston is the birthplace of the pioneering documentary maker John Grierson after whom a street in the village is named.
 John Grierson built the first play-park in Deanston and his grandmother's ashes were scattered underneath the swings.

 James Tod of Deanston WS FRSE laird off Deanston from around 1830 to 1858.